burning-river/unexplained_dyspnea/README.md

 a. shape and texture features from rest MRI
 b. combination of features from rest and stress MRI, integrating baseline patient characteristics, echo and EKG measurements.

+## RESULTS:
+The left ventricle (LV) and myocardium were segmented using a pretrained UNet model followed by extraction of 2D and 3D shape features.
+Patients were dichotomized into those above (_n_ = 19) and below 80% (_n_ = 32) of the predicted PkVO2 value.
+We posited that myocardial shape and texture features from cine CMR may correlate with PkVO2 reflecting latent subclinical cardiac dysfunction.
+We explored features that differentiate the two groups using the Mann Whitney U-test and performed regression analyses using shape features to predict PkVO2.

+• The standard deviation of the LV volume (_p_ = 0.049), LV sphericity (_p_ = 0.02) and LV maximum surface area (_p_ = 0.04) during a cardiac cycle were the most significant features in distinguishing subjects with high and low PkVO2.

+• A model incorporating X and Y was able to modestly predict PkVO2 (_R2_ = 0.38), with the minimum myocardium volume (_p_ = 0.002) and median LV surface to volume ratio (_p_ = 0.006) during a cardiac cycle being the most significant features.

+• A multi-regression model predicted PetCO2 with an _R2_ of 0.5 where the maximum LV diameter in the sagittal plane (_p_ < 0.0005) and median LV surface to volume ratio (_p_ = 0.006) were the most important features.

+• We report a ROC AUC of 0.65 <ins>+</ins> 0.06 using a random forest classifier on 100 iterations of cross-validation.